In practice: product page, catalogue and components

 - When you say component, you are saying: “This may change to improve the engine room.
 You can use it, but you build at your own risk.”

-This is also where many stumble: they call everything a “data product” and end up with a catalogue that offers zero confidence.
+Here is where many stumble: they call everything a “data product” and end up with a catalogue that offers zero confidence.
 The result is “everything is a product” leading to “nothing is a product”.
+See portfolio management in chapter 2 for how to manage the distinction between product, component and experiment over time.

 The practical test

-Ask these two questions, and you will land correctly more often than you think:
+Ask these two questions, and you will land correctly:

 - If this changes tomorrow — who complains? (named consumers)